TalaoDAO/context/vocab.md

 ## IdentityPass

-This a pass delivered by a company, it can be used for authentication.
+This is a pass delivered by a company, it can be used for authentication.
 Specific person properties as givenName, familyName, email, jobTitle and image are required.
 Author are companies or organizations, logo and name properties are required.